 Baselines.
-We focus on three baselines in our study: 1) Base: as the simplest approach with LLMs for reasoning, feed the model with only one question query.
-2) CoT_Z (Kojima et al., 2022): the most common zero-shot CoT is employed to provide a thought path.
-3) CoT_F (Wei et al., 2022): directly using some demonstrations before asking a question to LLMs.
+Since our goal is to analyze the performance and robustness before and after control model reasoning in both zero-shot and few-shot settings, we focus on three baselines in our study: 1) Base: as the simplest approach with LLMs for reasoning, feed the model with only one question query.
+2) $\mathbf{CoT}Z$ (Kojima et al., 2022): the most common zero-shot CoT is employed to provide